You can use this sample for several purposes, including:

 samples/zigbee/shell in the nRF Connect SDK folder structure.

 See Building and programming an application for information about how to build and program the application and Testing and debugging an application for general information about testing and debugging in the nRF Connect SDK.

 In this testing procedure, both of the development kits are programmed with the Zigbee Shell sample.
 One of these samples acts as Zigbee Coordinator, the other one as Zigbee Router.

 After building the sample and programming it to your development kits, complete the following steps to test it:

 Set up the serial connection with the development kits using one of the Available shell interfaces.

-Set one shell device to work as coordinator by running the following shell command:
+To set one shell device to work as coordinator, run the following shell command:

 bdb role zc